qviper/Neo_rtl_433-hass-addons/rtl_433_mqtt_autodiscovery/README.md

 The script looks for specific bits of data in rtl_433's output to figure out what kind of sensor the data is coming from and to help Home Assistant handle it appropriately.

-More specifically, this script looks for the following keys in rtl_433's event data:
+More specifically, this script looks for the following keys in rtl_433's event data

+I've added auto-discovery for Interlogix window and motion sensors circa 2009 that were already in my house:
+Work-in-progress as of 3 Feb 2023

 ```
 alarm
 battery_ok